arkency/posts/posts/2015-03-02-extract-a-service-object-in-any-framework.md

 ---
-title: "Extract a service object in any framework"
 created_at: 2015-03-02 15:10:14 +0100
 publish: true
 tags: [ 'rails', 'refactoring', 'service objects' ]
 author: Andrzej Krzywda
 ---

+# Extract a service object in any framework

 Extracting a service object is a natural step in any kind of framework-dependent application.
 In this blog post, I’m showing you an example from Nanoc, a blogging framework.